tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 -->

 ---
-# Straw Poll: How many of your credentials look like this?
+# Straw Poll: Have you seen CI secrets that look like this?

 <div class="columns">
 <div>